Local Rules - Davidson County Courts of Record

 In suits filed in Chancery Court, Circuit Court, or Probate Court, the court may order a special expedited proceeding if the following conditions are met:

 - An agreed order is submitted which provides for an expedited proceeding pursuant to this rule.
-The agreed order shall serve as a certification that a written agreement has been entered into and signed by the parties and their counsel acknowledging that they understand that the case is being handled under this expedited format.
+The agreed order shall serve as a certification that a filed agreement has been entered into and signed by the parties and their counsel acknowledging that they understand that the case is being handled under this expedited format.
 [See appendix for sample agreement and order].

-- The signed written agreement must state that the parties have agreed to an upper and a lower limit to the monetary award that the plaintiff will receive as damages if liability is stipulated or eventually determined by the Court.
+- The signed filed agreement must state that the parties have agreed to an upper and a lower limit to the monetary award that the plaintiff will receive as damages if liability is stipulated or eventually determined by the Court.
 These amounts, however, shall not be disclosed to the Court except as provided at 24.02(h).

 - 24.02 - Procedure